das-projects/Rhine/README.md

 ### Text Decoder

-The text decoder is a fine-tuned LLM like Llama3, which generates word and bounding box pairs for various extraction tasks or plain text when describing the document.
+The text decoder in our multi-modal model is a fine-tuned LLM like Llama3, which generates word and bounding box pairs for various extraction tasks or plain text when describing documents.

-1. **Model Architecture**:
+**Model Architecture**:

-   - Use Llama3 or another suitable LLM for the text decoder.
-   - Fine-tune the model on tasks involving generating word and bounding box pairs as well as descriptive text for documents.
+We use Llama3 or another suitable LLM for the text decoder.
+The model is fine-tuned to handle tasks that involve generating word and bounding box pairs, as well as descriptive text for documents.

-2. **Fine-tuning**:
+**Fine-tuning**:
-   - Use datasets that include document descriptions, extraction tasks, and bounding box annotations.
-   - Train the model to generate output sequences that consist of text and bounding box coordinates.
+The fine-tuning process involves using datasets that include document descriptions, extraction tasks, and bounding box annotations.
+The model is trained to generate output sequences that consist of both text and bounding box coordinates, enabling it to effectively perform various document analysis tasks.

 **References**